neocotic/qrious/README.md

 ## Migrating from v1

-If you've been using v1 (`qr.js`) then you can find details about what's changed and a guide on how to migrate to v2 (`Qrious`) below:
+If you've been using v1 (`qr`) then you can find details about what's changed and a guide on how to migrate to v2 (`Qrious`) below:

 https://github.com/neocotic/qrious/wiki/Migrating-from-v1